 - Decorative wireless doorbell receivers and stylish doorbell buttons so that your doorbell can complement your decor.

 - Long-range transmission of up to 1000 feet.

-- Visual alarm can alert you to the doorbell in a loud environment or provide a visual doorbell alert for hearing impaired persons.
+- The visual alarm can alert you to the doorbell in a loud environment or provide a visual doorbell alert for hearing impaired persons.

 - Additional security and convenience features like:

 - Extra push buttons (also called switches or transmitters) – one for each entrance.

 - Extenders, and extra doorbell receivers to forward the signal further into and throughout the home.